Table of Contents 1. Renewal Date2. Application Owner3. Utilization Data4. Redundant...

 2. Prioritize Upcoming Renewal Dates, Large Investments

-With two SaaS renewals occurring every business day, it can be challenging to determine which applications to address first with a more proactive renewal strategy.
+With one SaaS renewal occurring every business day, it can be challenging to determine which applications to address first with a more proactive renewal strategy.

-After deploying effective SaaS management practices in hundreds of large organizations, Zylo SaaS consultants recommend prioritizing the applications with the closest renewal dates or notification periods, or by applications with the highest amount of investment.
+After deploying effective SaaS management practices in hundreds of large organizations, Zylo SaaS consultants recommend prioritizing the applications with the closest renewal dates or notification periods, or by applications with the highest amount of investment so that automatic renewals to catch you off guard.

 3. Analyze Application & Feature Utilization to Reach Renewal and Rightsizing Decisions